-Waste/resource efficiency (plastic) This year (baseline 2022), three main KPIs were defined to measure the first component of our Plastic Strategy, which consists of creating awareness among our cli- ents and engaging with them about ways to reduce plastic: > Developments in our Plastic Strategy Percentage of clients engaged Percentage of clients by category type: Blacklist, Greylist, Whitelist (see \geq page 61) Percentage of clients agreed on implementing measure to improve their sustainability.
+Waste/resource efficiency (plastic)

+This year (baseline 2022), three main KPIs were defined to measure the first component of our Plastic Strategy, which consists of creating awareness among our clients and engaging with them about ways to reduce plastic:

+Percentage of clients engaged

+Percentage of clients by category type: Blacklist, Greylist, Whitelist (see > page 61)

+Percentage of clients agreed on implementing measure to improve their sustainability.

-c) SMART targets: (incl. key performance indicators (KPIs)11): Please disclose the targets for your first and your second area of most significant impact, if already in place (as well as further impact areas, if in place).
+c) SMART targets: (incl. key performance indicators (KPIs) 11): Please disclose the targets for your first and your second area of most significant impact, if already in place (as well as further impact areas, if in place).
 Which KPIs are you using to monitor progress towards reaching the target?
 Please disclose.